SEC Regulation S-P — Privacy of Consumer Financial Information

 How it Works

-SEC Regulation S-P structures privacy and security obligations around two core components: the privacy notice requirements and the Safeguards Rule, specifying written policies, control families for administrative, technical and physical safeguards, oversight of service providers, incident handling, and disposal of consumer financial information.
+SEC Regulation S-P structures privacy and security obligations around two core components: the privacy notice requirements and the Safeguards Rule.
+It outlines governance and risk management expectations by specifying written policies and procedures, control families for administrative, technical and physical safeguards, oversight of service providers, incident handling, and disposal of consumer financial information.

 Key Elements